Skip to content

 Repeatable Reads Reading the same data twice in a transaction returns the same result

-No Dirty Reads You never see uncommitted changes from other transactions
+No Dirty Reads Uncommitted changes from other transactions are never visible

 No Lost Updates Write-write conflicts are detected and one transaction is aborted